TIHan/fslang-design/RFCs/FS-1074-default-interface-method-consumption.md

-# F# RFC FS-1074 - Default interface member interop
+# F# RFC FS-1074 - Default Interface Method Consumption

 The design suggestion [Default interface member interop](https://github.com/fsharp/fslang-suggestions/issues/679) has been marked "approved in principle".
 This RFC covers the detailed proposal for this suggestion.